Find Cheap Auto Insurance Quotes in Your Area

 |12 or more||Notice of revocation|

-If you received a notice of suspension, you have a third option.
+If you receive a notice of suspension, you have a third option.
 You may avoid suspension by applying for the Ignition Interlock Program.
 This program will enable you to continue driving, but under restricted privileges, including the requirement to pass an alcohol detection breathing test that will be installed in your vehicle.

-Your license could be revoked for the following reasons.
+Your license could be revoked for the following reasons: